Privacy Policy

 11. Customer Testimonials, Comments, & Reviews

-From time to time, we post customer testimonials on our Website, which may contain Personal Data.
+From time to time, we post customer testimonials on our Website, which may contain personal information.

 12. Protection of Information

-TaxBit is committed to ensuring the security of your Personal Data.
-We utilize precautions to protect the confidentiality and security of the Personal Data within the Service by employing technical, physical, and organizational safeguards and carefully-developed security procedures.
+Taxbit is committed to ensuring the security of your personal information.
+We utilize precautions to protect the confidentiality and security of the personal information within the Service by employing technical, physical, and organizational safeguards and carefully-developed security procedures.
 However, no internet, e-mail or other electronic transmission is ever fully secure or error free, so you should take care in deciding what information you send to us in this way.
 Any information you send us through any means is transmitted at your own risk.

 13. International Data Transfers

-If you interact with the Website or the Services outside of the United States (e.g. from within the EEA), the information that we collect from you will be transferred to, and stored in, the United States as is necessary to perform our contract with you and provide you the Services.
+If you interact with the Website or the Services outside of the United States (e.g. from within the EEA), the information that we collect from you will be transferred to, and stored in, the United States.

 14. Data Retention

-TaxBit will retain Personal Data that we process on behalf of our customers or that we directly collect from our customers for as long as needed to provide Service to our customers, subject to our compliance with this Policy or with other laws and regulations.
-We may further retain and use this Personal Data as necessary to comply with our legal obligations, maintain accurate accounting, financial and other operational records, resolve disputes, and enforce our agreements.
+Taxbit will retain personal information that we process on behalf of our customers or that we directly collect from our customers for as long as needed to provide Service to our customers, subject to our compliance with this Policy or with other laws and regulations.
+We may further retain and use this personal information as necessary to comply with our legal obligations, maintain accurate accounting, financial and other operational records, resolve disputes, and enforce our agreements.
 Different retention periods apply to different types of records and data.
-However, the longest your data will typically be held is seven (7) years from the date of your last transaction with TaxBit.
+However, the longest your data will typically be held is seven (7) years from the date of your last transaction with Taxbit.
 This period may be extended where circumstances so require or until a particular query, investigation or dispute is fully resolved.

 15. Children’s Personal Data

-TaxBit does not knowingly collect any Personal Data from children under the age of 13.
-If you have reason to believe that a child under the age of 13 has provided Personal Data to TaxBit through our Service, please contact us, and we will use commercially reasonable efforts to delete that information from our databases.
+Taxbit does not knowingly collect any personal information from children under the age of 13.
+If you have reason to believe that a child under the age of 13 has provided personal information to Taxbit through our Service, please contact us, and we will use commercially reasonable efforts to delete that information from our databases.

 16. Changes to the Privacy Policy